Wearable Tech for early Detection & Prevention of Hearing Damage

 Early intervention can be effective in mitigating the worst effects of loud music, but existing technology for testing for NIHL is generally only available in hospitals or specialised clinics.

-Plextek has developed an innovative wearable demonstrator system for early detection of NIHL, potentially allowing the subject to take immediate remedial action and thereby prevent the condition.
+Plextek has developed an innovative wearable demonstrator system for early detection of noise induced hearing loss, potentially allowing the subject to take immediate remedial action and thereby prevent the condition.

 The technology sends auditory stimuli to the ear through standard ‘off-the-shelf’ earphones, then analyses the resulting Auditory Brainstem Response (ABR), producing a fingerprint of the ABR.